 This bill would add multiple new Labor Code provisions regarding the rights and working conditions of emergency medical service workers.
-Specifically, new Labor Code section 226.9 would identify "rest period" rules specific to employers that provide emergency medical services as part of an emergency medical services system or plan, as defined in the Health and Safety Code.
+Specifically, new Labor Code section 226.9 would identify "rest period" rules specific to such emergency medical service workers.

 While it would retain the generally applicable rule requiring 10-minute rest breaks for every four hours worked, it would specify that the employer must relinquish control and relieve the employee of all duties except that the employer may require employees to monitor certain devices (e.g., pagers, cellular phones, etc.) during rest and recovery periods to provide for the public health and welfare.
 It would permit employers to interrupt a rest period and require the employee resume work if either the employer receives an emergency call which requires the emergency vehicle lights and siren to be activated, or an unforeseeable, natural or man-made disaster.
 If the rest period is interrupted for either of these reasons, the employer shall pay one hour of pay at the regular rate, provide an equivalent rest period as soon as practicable during, and also identify on the itemized wage statement the amount owed for interrupted rest periods.